-Watch our handy video for Reconciling your Crunch account, or if you'd like a faster upload we’ve got you covered by a quick clip which you can enlarge by selecting:
+Watch our handy video for Reconciling your Crunch account, or if you'd prefer to see a fast upload & bank reconciliation summary we’ve got you covered by a quick clip which you can enlarge by selecting:

 In order to reconcile the income and expenses you’ve entered into Crunch, you’ll need to “match” them to the entries on your bank statements.
 You can do this by uploading a .CSV bank statement into your Crunch account.

 Bank Reconciliation - sometimes referred to as "Bank rec" - is the process of matching the transactions on your bank statement against your accounting records to make sure that all transactions have been recorded correctly.
 It’s an incredibly important process since it ensures your accounting records are accurate.

 To get the maximum benefit of your real-time Crunch account, we recommend you complete the bank reconciliation process every month.
 This process has to be completed for your whole accounting period before our accountants can begin preparing your company’s year-end accounts.

 There are other important dates throughout the year that require your accounts to be reconciled, such as submitting your quarterly VAT Returns, producing annual returns to HMRC, and P11D Forms, which must be submitted by 5th July each year.

 An up to date Crunch account also gives you a better picture of the tax you owe, how much you can take as a maximum dividend, and how your business is performing.

 How to upload a bank statement as a .CSV file: